pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/15_http_api.md

 For more details about the `application/x-www-url-encoded` content type in the HTTP standard see for example: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST

-After url encoding the values of this query, it looks like this:
+After the values have been url encoded, the query string looks like this:

 ```
 datetime=format%3Add.MM.YY&set.body=value%3A%20%22Today%20is%3A%20%23%7Bbody%7D%2